• Partners

 Useful tips:

-• Verify whether your records in your database contain the necessary data by navigating to database.menu.label > fields.menu.label, and mark the fields you want to use in your email template as Indexed.
+• Verify whether your records in your database contain the necessary data by navigating to Database > Fields, and mark the fields you want to use in your email template as Indexed.
 Then, navigate to the Records list section and make sure corresponding data is entered in the records you want to use (send an email to).
 This can be done by searching for one or more records and checking in the relevant columns if the data is displayed properly.
 Columns for all indexed fields are displayed in the Records list.

 3.3 System default dynamic fields

 Using system default dynamic fields in your email template does not require as much preparation as project-specific dynamic fields do.
 In fact, you can instantly select the types of system default dynamic fields you want when composing your email template.
-As such, for a step-by-step tutorial you can follow the same steps described for project-specific dynamic fields in the section above titled Add dynamic fields to your email template.
+As such, for a step-by-step tutorial, you can follow the same steps described for project-specific dynamic fields in the section above titled Add dynamic fields to your email template.

 Make sure the fields you want to use have their values saved in the corresponding menu sections, as described in the List of Available System Default Dynamic Email Fields section’s Setup location column.